MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-ebs/configure-the-oracle-client-for-the-e-business-suite-adapter.md

 ---
 description: "Learn more about: Configure the Oracle client for the E-Business Suite adapter"
-title: "Configure the Oracle client for the E-Business Suite adapter | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"
+title: "Configure the Oracle client for the E-Business Suite adapter" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 842b6ecc-5334-4cc0-af10-baa7f692ad23
-caps.latest.revision: 10
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Configure the Oracle client for the E-Business Suite adapter
 > [!IMPORTANT]